Diane Guerrero: Awards

 In 2018, Guerrero was awarded the "Lupe Ontiveros Indomitable Spirit Award" by the National Hispanic Media Coalition for her commitment to advocacy and increasing the visibility of the Latino community’s achievements and contributions in the USA.

 Advocacy

 After publicly speaking about her immigrant parents in an article for the Los Angeles Times, Guerrero became an advocate for the immigrant community.
 She volunteers and is an ambassador for the Immigration Legal Resource Center, a nonprofit organization, that aims to educate people about issues in the immigrant community.
-She also became a board member for Mi Familia Vote, a national nonprofit organization that seeks to engage communities for social justice.
+She also became a board member for Mi Familia Vota, a national nonprofit organization that seeks to engage communities for social justice.

 In September 2015, she was named one of the Presidential Ambassadors for Citizenship and Naturalization by Barack Obama.
 On May 24, 2018, she was recognized at the 2018 Phillip Burton Immigration & Civil Rights Awards for the work she continues to do.